Willamette Zone

 COTTAGE GROVE RESERVOIR: Trout, spotted bass, largemouth bass, crappie, yellow perch, bluegill.

-Was last stocked the week of April 13, with 3,750 hatchery rainbow trout.
+Was last stocked in April, with 3,750 hatchery rainbow trout.
 Cottage Grove Reservoir is south of Cottage Grove and is open to fishing all year.
-Updated 6/1/26.
+Updated 6/15/26.

 DETROIT RESERVOIR: Trout

 The reservoir gets stocked with trout during the late spring and summer.
 As a reminder, anglers are allowed to keep up to five trout, with an additional ten kokanee.
-It was stocked last week with 8,0000 trophy trout and will receive another 3,000 this week.
+It will receive a mix of 16,000 trophy and legal-size trout this week.
 Anglers are also reporting decent kokanee catch.
-Juvenile spring chinook are active this time of year, feeding and trying to figure out how to migrate downstream.
-Anglers need to be able to tell them apart from kokanee and release any chinook unharmed.

 Mongold State Park boat ramps, the main boat ramp at Detroit Lake State Park, as well as Hoover and Kane's Marina are all available.
 When the weather is nice, especially on weekends, the boat ramps can get crowded, so plan ahead.
 Pretty much any technique will catch fish, but it might take some experimenting to find out what is most effective on the day you're out there.